observability-lab-cse/observability-lab-workshop/07-alert/README.md

 Let's create an **Alert Rule**.
 Feel free to create your own if you want.
 Here, we will go with an alert condition about AKS pods - let's set up an email notification if the number of pod in the pod lifecycle is less than 3 (or 4 if you have 4 pods deployed).

-First go to Alerts -> Create -> Alert rule in Azure portal. in the Scope section pick your AKS resource.
+First go to Alerts -> Create -> Alert rule in Azure portal.
+In the Scope section pick your AKS resource.

 ![alert_rule](./images/create_alert_rule.png)